acrticsludge/QuickBook-Teachers_register/README.md

 **Planned features:**
 1. Multi subject storage.
 2. Attendance storage.
-3. Percentage calculator (of all or single subject). https://github.com/acrticsludge/Percentage-calc
+3. Percentage calculator (of all or single subject). **DONE!!!**

-*releases will be published as I embed the code for a new feature, last edited by acrticsludge on 23/01/2022 at 19:42 PM (7:42 PM).*
+*releases will be published as I embed the code for a new feature, last edited by acrticsludge on 04/02/2022 at 22:05 PM (10:05 PM).*